dan-atack/P5JS/README.md

 1. Add new resource type, air, to the Economy class.
 Along with food, this now also runs out automatically and must be replenished to prevent catastrophic mission failure!

-### 2. Add another 4 buildings to the Menu, along with two more buttons to cycle between building options:
+2. Add another 4 buildings to the Menu, along with two more buttons to cycle between building options:

    - Oxygen Extractor (rocks plus power into air)
-    - Fuel Plant (CO2 plus power into fuel)
+   - Metal Smelter (rocks plus power into metal)
-    - Living Quarters (???)
+   - Habitation Dome (all resources into health and happiness; needed for victory countdown)
-    - Radio Tower (Goal of the game is to build this??)
+   - Radio Tower (metal and glass and uses power; needed for victory countdown)

 ### 3. Add field to Block class: timesClicked, to determine when a resource gets 'tapped out' and disappears!